megumegurotaiyaki/Worldmodel/README.md

 # Worldmodel
-for mt private study about world model
+for my private study about world model